akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/index.md

 So I decided to have a closer look...

 ### About this work
-Although the solution that will be build in this tutorial is finally working, it is far from being production ready and might not even be always done in the perfect way.
+Although the solution that will be build in this tutorial is finally working, it is far from being production ready and might not even always be done in the perfect way.
 So, if you find anything that can be done better for any reason, don't hesitate to let me know.
 For example you could raise an [issue](https://github.com/akreienbring/akreienbring.github.io/issues) to start a discussion.

-During this turorial you will
+During this turorial you will<br>
 **2DO Brief description of all sections**

 ### Part 1: Now let's start working step by step
 We will first check what we need for the tutorial to work out.
-As I said it absolutely depends on Jeffs [SomeCo tutorial](https://ecmarchitect.com/alfresco-developer-series).
+As I said, it absolutely depends on Jeffs [SomeCo tutorial](https://ecmarchitect.com/alfresco-developer-series).
 If you haven't done it, I recommend starting there and come back later.
 At a minimum go, get and install the tutorial code from [his github repo](https://github.com/jpotts/alfresco-developer-series).

 ...
 Welcome back!

-At the very first I will give you an overview over all the main software I used in the process.
+At the very first, I will give you an overview over the main software I used in the process.
 Needless to say that I guarantee nothing.
 Nor do I support the things we will create here.
-It is allways a good idea to check out the respective Community Forum if you get stuck.
+It is allways a good idea to check out the respective community Forum if you get stuck.

 [Chapter 1.: A bunch of tools we need to get up and running](softwarestack.md)

 ### Part 2: Extending the Alfreso SomeCo Module with an ActiveMQ message sender
-Now you mastered the *Open Source Version Hell* you've earned a first preview to the route to Liferay.
+Now you survived the *Open Source Version Hell* you've earned a first preview to the route to Liferay.

 ![The Start of the route](img/start_of_route.jpg)